jrpat/hoot/README.md

 a variable `foo/bar` or even `this.is/my#variable-name`.

 If the variable name consists of only letters and numbers, you can omit the curly braces when using them.
-For instance:
+For example:

 ```text
 $[set myVar "some really long text..."]